radicle-dev/heartwood/radicle-cli/examples/rad-inspect-noauth.md

 ``` (fail)
 $ rad self
-✗ Error: Radicle profile not found in '[..]'.
+✗ Error: Radicle configuration not found in '[..]'.
 ✗ Hint: To setup your radicle profile, run `rad auth`.
 ```